LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Amazon Data Firehose (formerly Kinesis Data Firehose)
     * Kinesis Analytics
     * Kinesis Video Streams
+    * Can be integrated with EMR and EMR Spark Streaming for processing and transformation of data

 ##### Amazon Kinesis Data Streams: